 Finding time to actually sit down at my laptop can be hard, but when hubby is looking after the kids, I stick in my earphones and knuckle down to get as much scheduled as I can.
 I am saving at the moment to treat myself to some beats studio 3 headphones – I want full ear coverage and I think wireless will mean I can work from anywhere.
-(I am dreaming of spending summer nights sitting in the garden, sipping a glass of wine, and drowning out the local BBQ’s with music to help me focus.
-Reality is probably more like me drowning out the kids refusing to sleep, while Hubby goes up the stairs for the 80th time that evening).
+(I’m dreaming of spending summer nights sitting in the garden.
+Imagine me sipping a glass of wine, while listening to my music, to help me focus).
+The reality is probably going to be more like… Me wearing headphones to drown out the kids refusing to sleep… While Hubby goes up the stairs for the 80th time that evening.

-I always try to plan ahead and schedule posts long in advance so I don’t have massive pressure to get loads done during the holidays – it rarely happens like that though, so writing on the go is always my saviour.
+I always try to plan ahead and schedule posts long in advance.
+This is so I don’t have massive pressure to get loads done during the holidays.
+It rarely happens like that though, so writing on the go is always my saviour.

 If I had to give my top 5 tips for surviving the summer holidays as a work from home parent, they’d be:

 1).
 Write on the go.